 The items on sale also possess a certain level of artistic quality; if you’re looking for unique gifts, consider this a decent place to start.

 Expect plenty of variety.
-In 2023, this means everything from art deco candle holders and original drawings to beer bottle clocks, stained glass cats, and turnery wood.
+On my visit to the previous market, this meant everything from art deco candle holders and original art to beer bottle clocks and turnery wood.

-The second part consists of the more traditional Christmas market featuring the seasonal classics, like decorations, punch, honeys, jams, ceramics, jewellery, accessories, textiles, and more.
-And the all-important ATM.
+The second part consists of the more traditional Christmas market offerings, featuring classics like decorations, punch, honeys, ceramics, jewellery, accessories, textiles, and more.
+As I wandered around, the beech (not beach) ball decorations at the Ninny’s Kunsthandwerk stand commanded particular attention.

-Am Hof feels as if it offers a wider range of food and drink than at many of the other Viennese markets.
-For example, the market boasts a champagne bar.
+Am Hof also feels as if it offers a wider range of food and drink than at many of the other Viennese markets.
+For example, this might be the only market with a champagne bar.

 You certainly won’t go hungry.

-(Entrance to the previous market with the church and Park Hyatt hotel in the background)
+(Entrance to the 2024 market with the suitably historical background)

 Before or after your visit, head toward the very centre of the city from here to see the Christmas lights in the pedestrianised zone along the Graben and Kohlmarkt.

-Dates for the 2023 Am Hof market are November 10th to December 23rd with these opening times:
+I don’t have details for 2025 at the time of writing.
+The 2024 Am Hof market ran from November 15th to December 23rd with these opening times:

 - 11am to 9pm (Mon-Thurs)